estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D89 - June 11
+Learning more about Instruments, mostly the Time Profiler, to get better at finding performance issues. #100DaysOfCode #swift #iOS

 ### R2D88 - June 10
 Reviewing videos of my favorite sessions from last week and a couple of sessions that I missed. #100DaysOfCode #swift #iOS